Injury prevention with chiropractic care

 Stretching out your ankles and wrists will help reduce your risk of a sprain because they are the joint you are most likely to injure.
 Placing the tip of your foot against a wall higher than the heel can be a helpful stretch.
 You can stretch out your ankle and warm up the surrounding muscle by drawing a circle in the air with your toes using the ankle to rotate.
 You can also stand on a step with your heels hanging over the edge and slowly lower and raise yourself while holding on to a rail.

 To help avoid tendinitis, you could try the wrist flexor stretch.
 Start by holding your arm out straight with your palm up.
 Using your other hand, hold fingertips of the outstretched hand and apply pressure until you feel the stretch in your forearm.
+Also read about evil eye.
 Hold the stretch for 15-20 seconds and repeat on the other arm.
 Repeat the entire process 3-5 times for each arm.

 Here are a few back stretches you could try out to loosen up those muscles and help prevent any strains or injuries.
-The child's pose is a great relaxing way to start your stretching routine.
-Simply kneel on the floor, then sitting on your heels lower your chest toward the floor.
+The child’s pose is a great relaxing way to start your stretching routine.
+Simply kneel on the floor, Also read about android rat tool. then sitting on your heels lower your chest toward the floor.
 With this stretch, you can start with your hands behind your back then down beside your feet.
 You can increase the stretch by extending your hands above your head along the floor reaching in front of you as far as you can.

 Another common stretch that is great for your back and your legs is the deep bend.
 Stand with your feet shoulder width apart and slowly bend at the waist until you are touching your toes.
 Don’t force the stretch; simply let your head and arms hang and slowly deepen the stretch.
 Hold each stretch for 15-20 seconds then roll your spine up until you are in a standing position again.
 Then repeat.
 Each time your bend down you should be able to bend more easily and further down.